 This area at the south end is separated from the rest of Folly Meadow by public footpath 11.
 Various uses have been experimented with including a picnic table, sculpture, and an arable weed patch.
-The Triangle naturally reverts to scrub, which is a habitat many users would like to see maintained and increased.
+The Triangle naturally reverts to scrub, a habitat many users would like to see maintained and increased.
+To enhance this, a mix of scrub tree spp were planted in 2019, and common buckthorn and alder buckthorn planted in 2021/2 to benefit butterflies.
 Current policy is to maintain the Triangle as scrub, ensuring a clear strip alongside the New Reach for access by the Environment Agency.

-Grazing not easy because detached from other grazing units and undesirable as soil is peaty and cattle would poach the dyke edges and may reduce the floristic interest.
+Grazing not easy because detached from other grazing units and undesirable as soil is peaty and cattle would poach the dyke edges and might reduce the floristic interest.
 Environment Agency byelaws give access for their machines for maintenance and restrict planting and other activities in the strip nearest to the New Reach.
 There are restrictions on activities in the flood plain especially the placing of materials or anything that takes flood plain capacity or restricts the flow of water at times of flood.
 Maintenance of the public footpaths.